p-kozak123/pkd-2007-2025-data-cleaning/README.md

 │   └── 03_quality_checks.sql
 └── README.md
 ```
-## Note on sample data
+### Note on sample data

+This repository presents a public preview of a larger professional data cleaning project.
+The full workflow involved processing approximately 400 pages of PKD classification tables published in a legal PDF document.

-This repository includes a small sample dataset for portfolio demonstration purposes.
+Only a small sample dataset is included for portfolio demonstration purposes.
 The sample reflects the structure of the OCR-exported PKD mapping table and shows typical cleaning issues such as extra spaces, duplicate-like mappings and possible OCR recognition errors.

 The full dataset is not included.